 Flush & Recessed Baseboards -The Minimalist Molding You Need For Your Modern Home

-It’s referred to as flush or recessed moulding, but it’s also known as many other names in the construction world, like shadow bead or reveal bead.
+It’s referred to as flush or recessed baseboards, but it’s also known as many other names in the construction world, like shadow bead or reveal bead.

 It’s the look of the drywall and molding sitting flush and separated by a perfect, linear gap.

-I’ve seen this type of moulding in high-end commercial buildings, but it’s slowing creeping into residential design, too.
-This barely-there moulding is the perfect complement to a simple color palette and contemporary furniture.
+I’ve seen this type of molding in high-end commercial buildings, but it’s slowing creeping into residential design, too.
+This barely-there molding is the perfect complement to a simple color palette and contemporary furniture.

 It’s modern, sleek, and minimal…what’s not to love?